kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

        resource.kubernetes.io/admin-access: "true"
    ```

-   Note: This label has been updated from `resource.k8s.io/admin-access` while the feature was in alpha in v1.33.
+   Note: This label has been updated from `resource.k8s.io/admin-access` while the feature was in alpha.

    Assumptions: